lwjohnst86/analyzing-cohorts-course/chapter4.md

 - Have each predictor with unadjusted and adjusted models (time and subject ID were included in all).
 - Tidied models and exponentiated estimates.

 You have 8 models in total, stored as a list.
-The most efficient approach is to have them all as a single dataframe so you can easily create plots or tables from them.
-You need to wrangle the results to get them into the proper form.
+There are a couple of things we should add to each model to differentiate it from the other models.
+Use `map` from the purrr package to wrangle each model item simultaneously.

 `@pre_exercise_code`
 ```{r}